coy-humphrey/Simple-FTP/report.markdown

 Our Haskell implementation takes advantage of Haskell's laziness.
 Conceptually, we read in the contents of the entire file, then write everything to the socket.
-Haskell will handle any buffering that needs to be done.
+Haskell will handle any buffering that needs to be done using the Lazy Byte String.

 ### Python